MichalBurda4/MichalBurda4/README.md

 - 🏀 My hobbies are *running marathons and playing team sports*.

-- 🎮 Member of *AGH Code Industry*.
+- 🎮 Member of *AGH Code Industry*.a

 - 📖 I am currently learning programming in C#.